hellomohitepam/Software-Testing/Selenium.md

 - Element is clickable
 - Element is present in DOM

-### 🔹 Why Explicit Wait is Better?
+## 🔹 Why Explicit Wait is Better?

+Because sometimes:

+- Element is present but not clickable
+- Element is visible but not interactable
+- Page loads partially

+## Implicit wait only waits for:
+- ✔ Element to be present

+## Explicit wait can wait for:
+- ✔ Visibility
-- ✔ More control
+- ✔ Clickable
-- ✔ More reliable
+- ✔ Text to appear
-- ✔ Prevents unnecessary waiting
+- ✔ Alert to appear
-- ✔ Best practice in industry
+- ✔ URL change

 `
 WebDriverWait wait = new WebDriverWait(driver, Duration.ofSeconds(10));